qhardwick/TRMS-FormService/README.md

 ### Approving a Request Form as a Benefits Coordinator:
 1. If you are a Benefits Coordinator, you may approve requests submitted to you by using the form's `id` and sending a `PUT` request to `http://localhost:8125/forms/{id}/benco-approve`.
 The approving benco's `username` must be included in the request header under the `username` key.
-2. A message will sent to the requesting user notifying them of approval and the response body should show that the form's status has been updated to `PENDING`:
+2. A message will sent to the requesting user notifying them of approval and the response body should show that the form's status has been updated to `PENDING`.
+Depending on the form's projected
+   `reimbursement` amount derived from the `cost` of the event and the rate as defined by the `eventType`, the `reimbursement` amount may be adjusted if the original projected amount exceeds the user's `remainingBalance` for the year:
 ```
 {
   ...
   "status": "PENDING",
+  "reimbursement": [Double],
   ...
 }
 ```